 The Shakehand grip is also known as the western grip.
 Because most of the European and American players prefer the Shakehand grip.
-Some Asians also start liking this grip.
+Some Asians also start liking this grip so far.

-The shakehand Grip!
-I think you can assume what it will look like for the name itself.
-It’s like shaking hand with a paddle.
+The Shakehand Grip!
+I think you can assume what it will look like by the name itself.
+It’s like shaking hands with a paddle.

 - Shallow Shakehand grip

 If you notice, you can find a little bit of difference between the shallow Shakehand grip and deep Shakehand grip.
 The difference is the placement of the thumb.
 Read more about them.

 The Penhold grip is mostly used in Asia.
 It is the second most popular grip in table tennis.

 So, how you can hold a paddle with the Penhold grip is, encircle the blade of the paddle with your thumb and index finger.
 Then you can weather curl or flat your other three fingers across the backend of the paddle.
 It will make your paddle face down as like holding a pen or pencil while writing.